gvwilson/sql-tutorial/index.md

 Tools like [Sqitch][sqitch] can manage changes to database schemas and data so that they can be saved in version control and rolled back if they are unsuccessful.
-Translate the changes made by the scripts above into [Sqitch][sqitch].
+Translate the changes made by the scripts above into Sqitch.
 Note: this exercise may take an hour or more.

 <!-- ---------------------------------------------------------------- -->